trilinos/trilinos.github.io/pages/packages/shylu/shylu.md

 HTS is a sparse triangular solver that uses OpenMP for triangular solves on the host.

-FastILU is an iterative ILU and traingular solve implementaion using Kokkos.
+FastILU is an iterative ILU and triangular solve implementation using Kokkos.